btarg/requiem-vault/content/Players/Concepts/Mechanics/Conditions.md

 Your eyes are overstimulated or your vision is swimming.
 If vision is your only precise sense, all creatures and objects are Concealed from you.
 This means you must succeed a **DC 5 flat check** when targeting with an attack or spell (Area effects aren’t subject to this flat check).

+## Drained

+Your health and vitality have been depleted as you’ve lost blood, life force, or some other essence.
+Drained always includes a value.
+You take a status penalty equal to your drained value on [[Stats#🛡️Vitality|Constitution (Vitality)]]-based rolls and DCs, such as Fortitude saves.
+You also lose a number of Hit Points equal to your level (minimum 1) times the drained value, and your maximum Hit Points are reduced by the same amount.
+For example, if you become drained 3 and you’re a 3rd-level character, you lose 9 Hit Points and reduce your maximum Hit Points by 9.
+Losing these Hit Points doesn’t count as taking damage.
+Each time you get a full night’s rest, your drained value decreases by 1.
+This increases your maximum Hit Points, but you don’t immediately recover the lost Hit Points.

+## Enfeebled

+You’re physically weakened.
+Enfeebled always includes a value.
+When you are enfeebled, you take a status penalty equal to the condition value to Strength-based rolls and DCs, including [[Stats#✊Strength|Strength]]-based melee attack rolls, Strength-based damage rolls, and Athletics checks.

 ## Frightened

 You’re gripped by fear and struggle to control your nerves.
 The frightened condition always includes a value.
 You take a status penalty equal to this value to **all your checks and DCs.** Unless specified otherwise, at the end of each of your turns, the value of your frightened condition decreases by 1.